hirosystems/docs/clarinet-static-analysis.md

 - Calls to private functions
 - Return values

-Finally, another opportunity for exploits shows up when contracts call functions from traits.
+Finally, another opportunity for exploits appears when contracts call functions from traits.
 Those traits are untrusted, just like other parameters to public functions, so they are also required to be checked.

 - Dynamic contract calls (through traits)